DannyEhiz/Customer_Segmentation/README.md

 <li>Cluster Class 3: This is the cluster of customer who earns a low income at an average of $38600 annually, <br>
 has an average of two children at home, and also makes an average of 48 purchases annually. </li>
 </ul>

+NOTICE: Most of the visualization was done using Plotly, an interactive python plotting library.
+Github doesnt display interactive visuals, and so all visualizations done will not be visible on.
+However, I made alternative arrangements to get the development file from my LinkedIn page at linkedin.com/in/daniel-ehiz